artluai/spoolcast/README.md

 ## Current state

+Shipped:
-Shipped: V1 pilot (Meta TRIBE explainer, 5 min) and V2 (*I don't make videos.
-My AI pipeline does.*, 8 min).
+- **Pilot** — Meta TRIBE explainer, 5 min ([youtu.be/hqbmHuEtayM](https://youtu.be/hqbmHuEtayM))
+- **Explainer** — *I don't make videos.
+My AI pipeline does.*, 8 min
+- **Dev-log #1** — *Building with AI: how I stopped my AI from silently breaking rules*, ~4 min ([youtu.be/i3Z480n1k6k](https://youtu.be/i3Z480n1k6k))

+The dev-log series uses the pipeline to talk about pipeline problems — each video is its own session in `spoolcast-content/sessions/` and is a concrete reference for the rule-file patterns.

 The pipeline is in active use — see [DESIGN_NOTES.md](DESIGN_NOTES.md) for the rolling log of what we've learned and killed.
+Recent additions: cut/crossfade transition vocabulary (paint-on deferred), `audit_render.py` as a mechanical render gate, overlay-form meme punchlines.

 ## Contributing